RonanMarrinan/Latin102Portfolio/translation2.md

 C. Translate

-Deianira, the wife of hercules, could not cross the big river, which was named Evenus, and asked Nessum the centaur, who was the son of Ixionis et Nubis, for help.
+Deianira, the wife of hercules, could not cross the big river, which was named Evenus, and asked NessuS the centaur, who was the son of Ixionis et Nubis, for help.

-The cenatur, having lifted Deianira in the river, wanted to violate her.
+The centaur, having lifted Deianira in the river, wanted to violate her.

-When Hercules interviened and when Deianira begged for her protection, he pierced Nessus with his arrows.
+When Hercules intervened and when Deianira begged for his protection, he pierced Nessus with his arrows.

 As he was dying, since he knew the arrows had great power because they had been soaked in the venom of the hydra, he gave Deinira his own blood and said that it was a love charm.